Small Batch Rich Chocolate Layer Cake

 - In a microwave-safe bowl, melt the chocolate chips – stirring every 30 seconds – until the chocolate is smooth.
 Set aside to cool.1/2 cup chocolate chips, any kind

 - In a medium mixing bowl, use a hand mixer to whip the heavy cream to soft peaks.
 Add 1/4 of the whipped cream to the melted and cooled chocolate and mix until well incorporated – this gets the chocolate to the right consistency to mix with the whipped cream.
-Add the chocolate mixture to the remaining whipped cream and gently fold with a rubber spatula until fully incorporated.1 cup heavy cream
+Add the chocolate mixture to the remaining whipped cream and gently fold with a rubber spatula until fully incorporated.1 cup heavy whipping cream

 - Assemble the cake – If the cakes domed too much, level out the tops with a serrated knife.
 Drizzle each top with caramel sauce and dollop generous amounts between the layers and on top.